key4hep/k4MarlinWrapper/doc/starterkit/k4MarlinWrapperCLIC/edmConverters.md

 - If using the `PodioInput` to read events: collection names must be indicated both in the `PodioInput` and the `EDM4hep2LcioTool`.
 - Collections not indicated to be converted **will not** be converted even if its a dependency from an indicated collection to be converted.
 - If a converted collection is used later by a Gaudi Algorithm, and this Gaudi Algorithm indicates the use of that collection in the `Parameters`, the converted collection name must match the name indicated in the Gaudi Algorithm `Parameters`.
-  + For example: A collection may be converted with the following parameters: `ReconstructedParticles", "ReconstructedParticleLCIO"`
+  + For example: A collection may be converted with the following parameters: `"ReconstructedParticles": "ReconstructedParticleLCIO"`
   + A Gaudi Algorithm may indicate in their `Parameters`: `"PFOCollection": ["ReconstructedParticleLCIO"]`

 ###  EDM4hep to LCIO converter

 Collections from events that are already read, or are produced by a Gaudi Algorithm can be converted from EDM4hep to LCIO format:

-1. Instantiate the `EDM4hep2LcioTool` Gaudi Tool.
+1. Instantiate the `EDM4hep2LcioTool` Gaudi Tool, e.g. as `edmConvTool = EDM4hep2LcioTool("EDM4hep2lcio")`
-2. Indicate the collections to convert in `Parameters`.
+2. Indicate the collections to convert using the options of the tool.
-  + To convert all available collections write an asterisk, like follows: `edmConvTool.Parameters = ["*"]`
+  + To sipmly convert all available collections use `edmConvTool.convertAll = True` (this is also the default!)
-  + Arguments are read in groups of 2: name of the EDM4hep collection, name of the LCIO converted collection.
+  + If you want to convert all available collections but want to rename some of them, e.g. because an algorithm expects a different name, use the `collNameMapping` option.
+This maps the input name to the output name; `edmConvTool.collNameMapping = {'MCParticles': 'MCParticle'}` will convert the input `'MCParticles'` into the `'MCParticle'` collection.
+  + To convert only a subset of all available collections, set the `convertAll` option to `False` and indicate the collections to convert via the `collNameMapping` option.
 3. Select the Gaudi Algorithm that will convert the indicated collections.
 4. Add the Tool to the Gaudi Algorithm.